MarekAlexPolak/README-File-Generator/README.md

   ## Installation

-  download the inquirer using npm i inquirer
+  install the inquirer

   ## Usage

-  Run the application by right clicking index.js and opening the terminal.
-Then you type node index.js to run the application.
-Finally you follow the prompts to give the input for your readme file
+  Run the code in the terminal using node index.js.
+This will then prompt you with a series of questions. once they are answered a readme file will be generated

   ## Credits